DHH-2025-economic-bubbles/early-modern-global/README.md

 Greaves, I. (1954).
 The Character of British Colonial Trade.
 Journal of Political Economy, 62(1), 1–11. https://doi.org/10.1086/257456

 McCants, A. E. C. (2007).
 Exotic Goods, Popular Consumption, and the Standard of Living: Thinking about Globalization in the Early Modern World.
 Journal of World History, 18(4), 433–462. https://doi.org/10.1353/jwh.2008.0008

+Ng, Su Fang.
+2019.
+"Indian Interpreters in the Making of Colonial Historiography: New Light on Mark Wilks’s Historical Sketches of the South of India (1810–1817)."
+The English Historical Review 134 (569): 821–54. https://doi.org/10.1093/ehr/cez213.

 Richardson, D. (1987).
 The slave trade, sugar, and British economic growth, 1748-1776.
 The Journal of Interdisciplinary History, 17(4), 739-769.